Norway's opposition widens poll lead weeks before election

 Support for Erna Solberg's Conservative Party rose to 31.1 percent from 29.7 percent two weeks ago, while combined support for the four opposition parties reached 59 percent, state broadcaster NRK said.

-The centre-right intends to reshape Norway's $760 billion (485.9 billion pounds) oil fund, the world's biggest sovereign wealth fund, and may set new rules for a huge energy sector that supplies much of Europe's oil and gas.
+The centre-right intends to reshape Norway's $760 billion oil fund, the world's biggest sovereign wealth fund, and may set new rules for a huge energy sector that supplies much of Europe's oil and gas.

 Although support for Prime Minister Jens Stoltenberg's Labour party rose to 28.9 percent from 26.3 percent, its two coalition allies are polling below the four percent threshold needed to enter parliament, raising a risk they may not get in.